www.rockingscots.co.uk

 3105)1967

 A Bowie composition for the A side.
 Bowie also sang backing vocals.
-So one
+So a favourite for Bowie collectors.

 at a minor public school full of odd schoolmasters.
-The boys do their
+T

 best with it.
 One drug reference in the lyric - "Everyone just loves the